D04: The Role of a Lietime

 Maximumfun.org: Comedy and culture.
 Artist owned, audience supported.

-WINSTON: And then maybe like, maybe the scene ends with LaCraine Lacrosse bursting in: [as LaCraine] “I'm fine!
-Roll camera.
-Roll sound speed!”
+WINSTON: And then maybe like, maybe… the scene ends with, like, LaCraine LaCrosse, like, bursting in: [as LaCraine] "I'm fine!"
+Y’know, like—

 ALLIE: Wait!
-Can he stumble in very drunk and that's what causes Derf to die?
-Like he runs into something and–
+Can—can he stumble in very drunk and that's what causes Derf to die?
+Like he runs into something, and—

-ALDEN: Oh, he hits him with a Cadillac.
+ALDEN: Oh, he hits him with a—this, like, Cadillac?

 ALLIE: Yes.